raspberrypilearning/lego-data-dash/en/step_1.md

 Think about the information you would like to display on your dashboard as you investigate these example projects to get more ideas:

-This example shows a weather Dashboard displaying the current temperature on a vertical slider, the cloud cover using an LED scale, and on on rotating dials it suggests a level of clothing based on the apparent temperature (includes the wind and other weather in the temperature) and a detailed weather report using World Weather Codes (a.k.a WMO code).
+This example shows a weather Dashboard displaying the current temperature on a vertical slider, the cloud cover using an LED scale, and on the rotating dials it suggests a level of clothing based on the apparent temperature (includes the wind and other weather in the temperature) and a detailed weather report using World Weather Codes (a.k.a WMO code).

 ![Demo Video](images/weather_dash.gif)